 Cinematography is a fine art form.
 More can be discussed about the significance of a camera angle than I could ever say in a lifetime.
 For example, it may be very subtle but the height that the camera is set during the elevator of blood scene of Stanley Kubrick’s “The Shining” (1980) was at a deliberately low angle as if to suggest the perspective of a child, i.e the films protagonist Danny, who possesses the ability to see the dark imprints in the Overlook Hotel.
 Taking it back to basics there are a couple of things to consider that could make the same scene look a lot better.

-The general principle I apply is that when filming your focus on capturing a subject and/or communicating a feeling.
+The general principle I apply is that when filming you focus on ‘capture’ and/or ‘communicating’.
 If you want to communicate “cold” then I want to see frost crystallising or a breath hanging in the air.
 If you want “hot” I want to see sweat, dry dust or the shimmer of rising heat.
-A rookie mistake is to film everything from head hight as this can often be the most boring angle of all.
-For example when filming wide/empty/landscape type shots a far more interesting angle than head height is either a low angle or an angle close to a foreground feature or texture.
-Not only does this leads the eye toward the focus of the scene but it provides a better overall feel for the scene as it helps to communicate scale/depth more successfully and provides much more detailed and interesting textures.
+A rookie mistake is to film everything from head height as this can often be the most boring angle of all.
+For example, when filming wide/empty/landscape-type shots a far more interesting angle than head height is either a low angle or an angle close to a foreground feature or texture.
+Not only does this lead the eye toward the focus of the scene but it provides a better sense of depth, scale and opportunities for more interesting details and textures.
 In the frame above a camera was strapped to a car bumper to capture better road surface textures, a better sense of depth and thereby a better sense of speed.
-The flip would be a drone shot using the tree top canopies to give a sense of depth and speed from the inverse angle.
+The flip would be a drone shot using the tree-top canopies to give a sense of depth and speed from the inverse angle.

 When shooting people it is most complementary to shoot with zero tilt as then you are capturing that person in correct proportion.
 Lower angles can make a subject seem more powerful and imposing though heavier whereas a higher angle has the opposite effect of making them seem more small, vulnerable and light.
-However, as mentioned in point two, if there is an obstruction between you and your subject and an overhead is the only clear means to get the shot, then get the shot.
+However, as mentioned in point two, if there is an obstruction between you and your subject, such as an audience, and an overhead is the only clear means to get the shot, then get the shot.

 “Pedestal” is moving the camera vertically and can be great in establishing stature and making things feel big and important.
 “Truck” is where you move the camera in a straight horizontal motion and can also be referred to as “slider shots” as you can mount your camera on a slider to get a perfectly straight slide.
-I find truck shots are a good way to provide a subtle enhancement of depth and a containment whereby the subject/performance is given even more importance their presence in the filmic world disregards the camera and thereby outweighs the movement of the camera.
+I find truck shots are a good way to provide a subtle enhancement of depth and a containment.
+The subject/performance is given even more importance as their presence in the filmic world disregards the camera and thereby outweighs the movement of the camera.